JohnOiko/Rock-Paper-Scissors-CNN/README.md

 # Resizing and scaling
 Each image was resized to smaller dimensions so that there are fewer features and the training and predictions of the model take less time to compute.
 The aspect ratio of the images remains unchanged to preserve all the information of the image samples.

 The method of scaling the dataset applied it min max scaling.
-This is chosen as all samples are RGB images, thus each feature value's range is [0, 255], in which case min max scaling is the best scaling.
+This is chosen as all samples are RGB images (or grayscale if selected), thus each feature value's range is [0, 255], in which case min max scaling is the best scaling.

 # Implementation steps
 The notebook is split into the eleven following sectors: